Read this Chi-Town Daily News story or this Gaper's Block article to get an idea of what RUI is like from a guest's point of view.

 Round 36: June 4, 2008; The theme: True Life Tales

-Margot Bordelon and J. Adams Oak, curators of the Re:Action Reading Series were our featured guests.
+Margot Bordelon and J. Adams Oaks, curators of the Re:Action Reading Series were our featured guests.
 Writer Brian Smith read, along with Jesse Jordan, Rob Duffer and Carly Huegelmann.

 Round 35: May 7, 2008; The theme: Holy Shit!
 The Sun!